loader image

-At Maplewood Canadian International School, we believe that the effective study of data can be used to assess student growth and improve programming.
-We use a variety of strategies to collect data.
+As one of the top Alberta Accredited International Schools in Abu Dhabi, we believe that the effective study of data can be utilized to assess the growth of our students and improve programming.
+A variety of strategies are used to collect data for this purpose.

 Measure of Academic Progress (MAP)

-MAP is a computerized adaptive assessment aligned to the Alberta curriculum that is used to provide Maplewood Canadian International School teachers and parents with information needed to improve teaching and learning.
-Scores help teachers make student focused, data driven decisions.
+As a computerized adaptive assessment aligned to the Alberta Education (Canadian) Curriculum, MAP is used to provide Maplewood Canadian International School teachers and parents with all the required information to enhance teaching and learning.
+These scores help teachers to make informed, student-centric and data-driven decisions in and outside of the classroom.

-Students in grades 1 to 9 are tested twice each year in math, reading and language usage.
-The assessments are conducted in October and May.
-The school uses the data from MAP to develop targeted instructional strategies and to plan school development.
-We want all students to do their best as that will provide the best information.
-This test is not used in computing student grades.
+Students in grades 1 to 9 are tested twice a year within their mathematical, reading and language usage.
+These assessments are conducted biannually in the months of October and May.
+Our Canadian international school uses the data collected from MAP to develop targeted instructional strategies and aids the planning of school development.
+We are committed to helping all students perform at their best, which helps to provide the most valuable insights.
+It’s worth mentioning that this test is not utilized in computing student grades.

 Student Learning Assessments (SLAs)

-SLAs are digital assessments administered at the beginning of the school year in Grade 3.
-They assess outcomes related to literacy and numeracy in language arts and mathematics found in Alberta’s current Grade 2 Program of Studies.
-The purposes of the SLAs are to: help parents and teachers identify student strengths and areas for growth.
+SLAs are digital assessments administered at the start of the Grade 3 academic year.
+SLAs assess the outcomes pertaining to literacy and numeracy in language arts and mathematics, as can be found in Alberta’s current Grade 2 Program of Studies.
+The purpose of SLAs are to help parents and teachers identify student strengths while also analyzing potential areas of growth and opportunity.

 Provincial Achievement Tests (PATs)